jimas14/100xmiles.com/README.md

 # Overview

-100xmiles.com uses native React/Bootstrap and is deployed as a SPA on CloudFront.
+100xmiles.com uses native React/Bootstrap and is deployed as a static site on CloudFront.

 ## Requirements